In Search of Janáček

 In Search of Janáček (Czech: Hledání Janáčka) is a film about the life of composer Leoš Janáček.

 The film, written and directed by Petr Kaňka, received Special Mention at the International Television Festival Golden Prague in 2003.
-It was released in 2004 to celebrate 150 years anniversary of Janáček.
+It was released in 2004 to celebrate the 150th anniversary of the composer.
 The director combined archive footage and contemporary stagings.

+Content

 The film reflects the complicated character of Janáček (performed by Hanuš Bor), his work and his relationship with his wife (Ilona Svobodová) and his mistress Kamila Stösslová (Zuzana Vejvodová).
 It presents Janáček developed as a visionary of musical realism through the use of a specific musical language.
 The director tried to avoid any stereotypes of the composer.
 The film reveals his rather tough childhood, an early parting with parents and various conflicts, as well as hard work, self-education, and a desire for creation.